Shikoku vs Shiloh Shepherd: Complete Comparison (2026)

 Health and Lifespan Comparison

 Shikoku has a typical lifespan of 10-12 years, while Shiloh Shepherd lives approximately 9-14 years.
 Health profiles differ significantly between these dogs.
-Shikoku is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Shiloh Shepherd faces its own health challenges including Orthopedic Conditions, Digestive Issues, Other Health Concerns.
+Shikoku is predisposed to joint-related conditions and other breed-specific health issues, with associated veterinary costs for monitoring and treatment.
+Shiloh Shepherd faces its own health challenges including skeletal and joint concerns, Digestive Issues, genetic predispositions to conditions like allergies, autoimmune disorders, and organ-specific diseases.
 Shikoku has 2 documented predispositions compared to 3 for Shiloh Shepherd, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health